imon01/FlatFile-DB/README.md

 # REQUIREMENT
-Simple Flat File DB implementation.
+Simple Flat File DB commandline application.
 Implementation provides no relation between storage objects; `8 byte`keys are only supported, or `uint64_t`.
 The application runs as a service.

 ![Screenshot](Architecture.png)